-In this section, we present two VET based in our proposed architecture.
+In this section, we present two VETs based on our proposed architecture.
 These test cases where implemented during two research projects held in cooperation with leading industries and research centres in Spain and Germany.
 In the first project, the main idea was to develop a Large model Visualization system for the real time navigation of industrial plant facilities using user, model and resources information following a semantic approach.
-The second project's intention was the development of a series of semantic based tools (VET) to support the structural design (Steel Detailing) process and one of the tools was specifically the development of an advanced VR viewer to extend a generic CAD-VEA.
+The second project's intention was the development of a series of semantic based tools (VET) to support the structural design (Steel Detailing) process of which one was a specific the development of an advanced VR viewer to extend a generic CAD-VEA.